 Online marketing tricks that make you spend more

-If you’re selling anything, an integral consideration is marketing.
 If you’re not familiar with marketing techniques, the cliff notes are basically “ways to manipulate human nature to make people buy stuff.”
 These marketing tricks work pretty darn well, and they’ve worked on you.
 That $4.99 box of cereal looks a lot more attractive than the $5.15 one right next to it, doesn’t it?
 Thanks to the rapid growth of e-commerce, marketers have been developing new techniques specifically geared toward online shopping, and they’re just as effective.
+Currently, many of us are relying on e-commerce more than ever.
 To help you stick to your budget, we’ve rounded up some of the most popular to keep an eye out for.

 The ticking clock

 “Act now to claim this limited time offer!” the website implores you, while a countdown marches ominously backward from five minutes.
 Thing is, most of the time, these time limits are completely bogus.
 Marketers are counting on your desire to not miss out on a deal to push you into a quick purchase.
 On sites like Groupon, where the offer may last for a few days, the limit is more likely to be a real one.
 As for the high-pressure countdowns, you’re likely fine to keep comparison shopping and if needed, return to find the countdown has magically restarted.

 You’ve seen it on Amazon numerous times: “Only 2 left!”
 We’re not suggesting that Amazon is faking you out.
 But what retailers will do at times is enter lower inventory numbers than what they actually have.
 Then, as the count moves closer to zero, the artificially low inventory status will drive shoppers to buy before the item “runs out.”
 Noticing a trend yet?
 This marketing trick masterfully takes advantage of potential FOMO: Fear Of Missing Out.

 Free shipping–but not yet